 The problem with today’s restaurateurs goes back to the limitations of traditional restaurant POS systems.
 It is the most important aspect of any restaurant.
 Touches every part of the business.
 Unfortunately, traditional POS systems are limited to on-premises dining and the occasional call-in order.
-But modern systems can radically transform the POS system from simple transaction keeper into the comprehensive system of record for the restaurant.
+But modern systems can radically transform the POS system from a simple transaction keeper into a comprehensive system of record for the restaurant.
 As NerdWallet says, “restaurant POS systems these days do much more than accept payments.
 They track inventory; text and email receipts; analyze customer and sales data; do invoicing; and help manage employees, among other capabilities.”

 Moreover, traditional POS platforms are a literal nightmare with handling the complexities of modern food delivery requirements, equipped a past Tacit client:

 “So not only just the process and ordering [has increased,] but we also had to add staff too.
 We did some time studies per order, just to take it and put it [the delivery order] in from the tablet into our POS.
 So, you know, I would say it has increased not only obviously the [royalty] fees that we pay, but also we’ve had some increase in our labor.”

 That sentiment doesn’t even take into account the potential for errors.
 So, more restaurateurs will look to invest in a better, advanced POS to keep up with the food delivery trends of 2020.